Professional Governance Act

 New FPBC Bylaws also took effect Feb.
 5, 2021.
 New bylaws were needed in order to transition the rights and authorities from the Foresters Act and meet the requirements of the PGA.

 The PGA primarily impacts the way FPBC, as a regulatory body, undertakes its work.
-It also creates some limited, new obligations for forest professionals directly, including:
+The PGA also creates some limited, new obligations for forest professionals directly:

-This will result in changes to how FPBC business operations are conducted, will change board and committee authorities and responsibilities, and will modify the obligations of forest professionals.
+FPBC had one year after the PGA provisions were brought into force to realign supporting policy, procedures, and practices to meet the new PGA requirements.
+The result in changes to how FPBC business operations are conducted changed board and committee authorities and responsibilities, and modified the obligations of forest professionals.